PraAnj/hexadecimal-2fa-code-generator/README.md

 # TODO
 1. Document the design, installation and how to use.
-2. PEP8 style checker, github actions
+2. PEP8 style checker, github actions (Refer:- https://github.com/marketplace/actions/pycodestyle)
-3. Unit tests with pytest, catching edge cases too
+3. Update pytests to catch edge cases
-4. Update requirements.txt for installations.
+4. Update requirements.txt for easy installations.
-5. Perf values for first folder creation, and random number generation
+5. Calculate perf values for first folder creation, and random number generation
-6. Write a crawler utility to retrieve remaining magic hexa numbers
+6. Write a crawler utility to retrieve remaining magic hexa numbers (Ex:-Beautifilsoup)
-7. Way to encrypt the folder hierarchy and files
+7. Implement a way to encrypt the folder hierarchy and files